stadust/demonlist-guidelines/150_List_Opinions/200_opinionlists.md

 ## Limitations of the Mean

 Nonetheless, using the mean has its weaknesses as well.
 Most importantly, any outliers in the dataset have a magnified effect on the average, which could offset it away from an otherwise clear consensus.

-__Example:__ Let's say a level have five opinions: two at #67, two at #68, and one at #84.
+__Example:__ Let's say a level has five opinions: two at #67, two at #68, and one at #84.
 The average of this distribution is #71, but without the outlier opinion (#84), we see a clear consensus of either #67 or #68.
 We'd likely pick one of those two placements as a good fit for the level in question.

 ## Considering Existing List Demons